 • Telecommunications services and technology considerations: Organizations typically detail strategies for maintaining operations during communications disruptions in their BCP.
 This may include using multiple telecommunication providers, secondary phone lines, cloud technology, temporary phone lines, mobile telecom units and Wi-Fi for staff without power, as well as back-up mobile phone services with different carriers.

-• Communication plans: Organizations typically establish communications plans with staff, customers, and other external third parties, including regulators, exchanges, and emergency officials, in their BCP as well.
+• Communication plans: Organizations typically establish contact information and communications plans with staff, customers, and other external third parties, including regulators, exchanges, and emergency officials, in their BCP as well.

 • Regulatory and compliance considerations: Organizations typically include regulatory requirements in their BCPs and should regularly update them to include any new requirements.